 Each Avatar has a set of four goal tracks, so that students participation is centered around the development of their Avatar through the completion of a series of application based phases, after which their passports are stamped.
 By the time the students have achieved the master level they have created a complete resume and employment portfolio, applied for ten positions, and developed significant employment research and communication skills.

 The progression to each level of training is marked by a series of skill sets that are also describe briefly in their passports.
 The detailed Passport Program is available from Invisible Cafe Graphics upon course registration.

-This is not teaching information literacy in the traditional way, pulling teeth out of victims with power points and the same old examples.
 This is a creative workshop that is entirely focused upon the contemporary digital modality of students today.
 If it sounds like a workshop you may be interested in for your educational organization, contact Richard Campbell to attend a demonstration workshop.

 Contact Richard Campbell for details at: firstname.lastname@example.org

 (The Passport System is a patented training program designed by Richard Campbell and will be available in book form through Boston Entrepreneurial Arts Publishing.
 The words and images on this site are subject to copyright laws and are not to be reproduced without permission.)